Watch this video as an alternative to reading the page.

 It is our understanding of how speech sound works.
 It allows us to break words down into their smallest units of sound and build them back up again.
 Basically it’s all about how we understand, remember and reproduce speech sounds.

 It is not fully understood how exactly dyslexic people are affected by the phonological deficit.
 The main idea is dyslexic people have less precise representations.
 This creates confusion when dealing with the smallest units of speech sound (phonemes).

 The word ‘dog’ can be broken down into three phonemes (the smallest units of sound, see graphic).

 This is, of course, a three letter word made up of three phonemes.

 However the word ‘read’ is a four letter word that only has three phonemes (see graphic).

-The theory argues that because dyslexic people’s phonological representations are less specified confusion occurs when dealing with the phonemes (see evidence).
+The theory argues that because dyslexic people’s phonological representations are less specified confusion occurs when dealing with the phonemes (see bottom of page for evidence).

 Poor short term verbal memory is a very common cognitive difficulty for dyslexic people.
 We use verbal memory to blend sounds in words together when reading them for the first time.
 This is why an inability to read non-words (made up words) is one of the strongest signs of phonological dyslexia.

 Problems with short term verbal memory naturally lead to difficulties with long term verbal memory.
 For example dyslexics may often forget the names of people they have met before.